Baota District: Subsequent period of conflict

 In 1041, Fan Zhongyan was put in charge of Qing Prefecture, and Pang Ji was put in charge of Yanzhou.

 While serving as a military officer in Yanzhou, Song dynasty scientist Shen Kuo conducted a number of experiments with petroleum in the region, which he believed would have many uses.

 Following the collapse of the Song dynasty, the Jin dynasty (not to be confused with the aforementioned Western Jin) was established, and began making quick advances into the region.
 In November 1128, the Jin conquered nearby Danzhou (in present-day Yichuan County, directly to Baota's south), and then moved to conquer the eastern portion of Yan'an Fu, the fu which governed the region at the time.
 Following their success in the eastern portion, the Jin conquered the western portions of Yan'an Fu.
 Jin rule in the region lasted less than a century, with Mongol Empire soldiers capturing the eastern portion of Yan'an Fu in 1221.
 When the Western Xia was completely conquered by the Mongol Empire in 1227, Jin forces withdrew from Yan'an Fu, allowing the Mongol Empire to occupy it.

-An earthquake struck the region during one night in September 1303.
-In May 1314, a hailstorm with strong winds impacted much of the regions crops, farm animals, and humans.
-Flooding in the summer of June 1326 uprooted 90 households in Fushi County.